EfficiencyVI/adcmmp/README.md

 The program will run and will do most things for you.

-IMPORTANT NOTICE
+#IMPORTANT NOTICE

 This program is not written or maintained by curse.com.
-So don't blame them if anything does not work.
+So don't blame them if anything does not work for you!